YangdiJiang/YangdiJiang.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: PhD student in Statistical Machine Learning at <a href='https://www.ualberta.ca/en/mathematical-and-statistical-sciences/index.html'>University of Alberta</a>.
+subtitle: Research fellow at <a href='https://www.ntu.edu.sg/spms'>SPMS</a> in NTU Singapore.

 profile:
   align: right